 Currently the card is offering a welcome bonus of 50,000 points, which is much bigger than the previous bonus of 30,000 points.
 Best of all, the card is extremely lucrative long term, thanks to the fact that it has no annual fee and offers great bonus categories, including:

 - 5x points on the first $25,000 of combined purchases per account anniversary year at office supply stores, and on internet, cable, and phone services

 - 2x points on the first $25,000 of combined purchases per account anniversary year at restaurants and gas stations

 In conjunction with a card like the Chase Sapphire Reserve® Card, points earned on this card can be converted into Ultimate Rewards points that can be redeemed for 1.5 cents each towards a travel purchase, or be transferred to an airline or hotel partner.

-Keep in mind that you’re eligible for this card even if you have the Ink Business Preferred℠ Credit Card (which has the best welcome bonus of any credit card out there right now, in my opinion), and that even sole proprietorships are eligible for the welcome bonus on this card, so you don’t need an incorporated business to apply.
+Keep in mind that you’re eligible for this card even if you have the Ink Business Preferred℠ Credit Card, and that even sole proprietorships are eligible for the welcome bonus on this card, so you don’t need an incorporated business to apply.

 I’ve written in a separate post about how to fill out the applications for Chase business cards, which should hopefully be useful for anyone who hasn’t applied for a Chase business card before.

 Anyway, on a recent post about the Ink Business Cash℠ Credit Card, reader Robert left the following comment, which I figure is worth passing on: